jaidevd/pyhht/README.md

 Dependencies
 ------------
-The module has been tested to work on Python 2.7.
+The module has been tested to work on Python 2.7 and Python 3.6.
 It requires NumPy, SciPy and matplotlib.

 pytftb is required to run some examples.
 It can be found at: